 Points of Interest

 Obviously, the biggest draw of the park is the falls themselves.
 At a staggering 729 feet, Amicalola Falls truly is a sight to behold.
 If you're a photography enthusiast, you'll want to be sure to view the falls from every possible angle, including the accessible viewpoint, the top of the falls, and the base pool.
-It's at this particular reflection pool that you can relax after a morning of hiking, and even try your hand at trout fishing during times when it is seasonally permit table.
+It's at this particular reflection pool that you can relax after a morning of hiking, and even try your hand at trout fishing during times when it is seasonally permitted.
 Of course, for those who have the energy and drive to brave the New Appalachian Approach Trail, it's possible to experience the rich history of the Appalachian Trail and view Springer Mountain.
 And, of course, the park's lodge itself is of interest to visitors.
 When stopping by, you'll notice that the facility houses live animals for you to visit.

 Want to learn more about Amicalola Falls State Park and it's many hiking trails?
 Leave us a comment and we'll be happy to help you out.